Self-hosting fonts fixed a 7-second first paint

 The rule

 Anything needed for first paint should come from your origin.
-Fonts are the common one, but the same rule applies to icon CDNs, blocking analytics, avatar services, and hosted scripts.
+Fonts are the common offender.
+The same rule applies to icon CDNs, blocking analytics scripts, avatar services, and hosted vendor scripts.

 Once the critical path is yours, slow pages are easier to debug.
 If the browser has to wait on someone else's domain before it can paint, you have less control than you think.